pixie-io/blog.px.dev/content/blog/grpc-c-tracing/index.md

 [^1] Code changes: https://github.com/pixie-io/pixie/pull/415, https://github.com/pixie-io/pixie/pull/432, https://github.com/pixie-io/pixie/pull/520, and https://github.com/pixie-io/pixie/pull/547.

+[^2] The list of currently supported gRPC-C versions can be found [here](https://github.com/pixie-io/pixie/issues/546#issuecomment-1203699526).

-[^2] All source code snippets were taken from gRPC-C version 1.33.
+[^3] All source code snippets were taken from gRPC-C version 1.33.

-[^3] eBPF requires the functions to exist as actual functions, which is the opposite of inlining.
+[^4] eBPF requires the functions to exist as actual functions, which is the opposite of inlining.
 For example, think about what happens when trying to add a probe at the end of an inlined function.
 Since the function was inlined, the return instructions are completely gone, and there’s no simple way to find the correct point to hook.